 To develop a fruitful corporate partnership for software development, you should work with skillful business process outsourcing services vendors.
 They will not only provide you with the solutions that I have mentioned above but also offer a better alternative to outsourcing – your R&D center!

-For instance, our company offers a full cycle of operational functions: from hiring talents to promoting your employer brand in Ukraine, managing your payroll & accounting as well as legal support.
+For instance, our company offers a full cycle of operational functions: from hiring talents to promoting your employer brand in Eastern Europe, managing your payroll & accounting as well as legal support.
 This enables you to forget about non-essential tasks and stay focused on your product.
-At least that’s what enterprises such as Samsung, Luxoft, BigCommerce, Huawei, and many others did with us in Ukraine!
+At least that’s what enterprises such as Samsung, Luxoft, BigCommerce, Huawei, and many others did with us in Eastern Europe!

 7 Questions You Should Ask Your Potential Development Partner